 We collaborate with numerous organisations, from schools to universities to industry, in order to develop partnerships for the benefit of all.
 Connections with other schools and a high degree of trust amongst our educational partners allows Oundle to share resources and expertise, ensuring that our practice remains among the best in our field.
 Partnerships with tertiary level institutions allow us to draw in additional expertise, with Oundle providing a regional base and local connections for university outreach programmes.
 We also draw on the knowledge and experience of our various communities including academics from leading universities, conservationists and international aid workers.
 These, alongside volunteers from our parent body, all add opportunities for our pupils to understand the world beyond Oundle.

-On a professional front, we are proud to deliver the Independent Schools Teacher Induction Programme for newly qualified teachers (NQTs) in our region.
-We are also one of just five UK hubs for Modern Languages teacher training in state and independent schools through SCITT (School-Centred Initial Teacher Training).
+On a professional front, we deliver the Independent Schools Teacher Induction Programme for newly qualified teachers (NQTs) and recently qualified teachers (RQTs) in our region.
 By opening up our professional development programme to teachers from our partner schools, we have benefited from the engagement and expertise shared by over one hundred visiting teachers.

 In 2018 we became a founding member of the Oundle, Peterborough and East Northants (OPEN) Learning Partnership.
 Alongside Laxton Junior School and four schools from the maintained sector (Thomas Deacon Academy, Kettering Buccleuch Academy, Prince William School and Oundle CE Primary School), the OPEN Learning Partnership aims to increase opportunity, raise aspirations and allow the sharing of best practice between schools.
 Through our connections with these schools, our pupils are able to develop a broader life experience and to be challenged by the skills and talents of those that they work alongside.

 All such opportunities rely on connections with organisations and people across many different communities.
-We are privileged to work with many partnerships, establishing a high degree of trust and mutual benefit in striving to develop ‘global contributors’ of whom we can all be truly proud.
+We are privileged to work with many partnerships, establishing a high degree of trust and mutual benefit in striving to develop ‘global contributors’.

 To find out more about the OPEN Learning Partnership, please contact Gordon Montgomery, Head of Partnerships.